AutomationPanda/applitools-cbt-20211216/README.md

 ## Outline

-1. Orientation
-2. Traditional cross-browser testing
+1. Traditional cross-browser testing
    1. Writing a typical login test
    2. Running the test locally
    3. Updating the test to handle multiple browsers
    4. Scaling out cross-browser testing
    5. Struggling to maintain proper testing
-3. Modern cross-browser testing
+2. Modern cross-browser testing
    1. Reconsidering what should be tested
    2. Introducing Applitools Ultrafast Grid
    3. Rewriting login as a visual test